-Pupils who enter the pupil entrance to school after 08.35 will be challenged to understand the issues of lateness on that day.
+Pupils who enter the pupil entrance to school after 08.35 will be spoken to so that staff understand the issues of lateness on that day.
 Parents or Carers will be messaged to notify them.
 If lateness continues to be an issue across the curriculum, the Form Tutor and Head of Year should be notified to fully understand the individual pupils' circumstances, or root causes.